Changissnz/nu_merchant_principal/README.md

 senses, to what that raw input "means".
 Diction is at play in this logic structure's design.
 What that raw input is mapped to "mean" could instead be labeled the "judgment" phase.
-But another valid labeling for "judgment" would be the belief that the threat actualized needs to be averted.
+But another valid labeling for "judgment" would be the statement that the threat actualized needs to be averted.
 For this to happen, the perception logic structure should immediately map the clenched fist to a threat, and perception would have to heavily be in use for events of prolonged physical altercation.